kodekloudhub/community-faq/README.md

 * **Windows** - This can be done from Display Settings (Windows key + P)
 * **Mac** - You must set it up in  [clamshell mode](https://svalt.com/blogs/svalt/76622081-laptop-clamshell-setup), but this will require external camera, keyboard, mouse and possibly microphone too, if the external camera is not fitted with one already - test the mic first!</br>If using an Intel chipset Mac (pre-M1 versions), beware of cooling issues!

+Display mirroring (where the laptop and external monitor are showing the same display) is also not permitted.

 If using a desktop computer with multiple monitors, disable or disconnect all but your best one.

 **TIP**: You are strongly advised *not* to rely on a small laptop screen (like 13 or 14 inch).
 Your workspace will be extremely tiny, worse if you rely on scaling the font size up.
 A monitor of higher than HD resolution running at 100% scale and large enough that you can read the text is highly recommended.
 Anything less than full HD is seriously disadvantageous!
 On Macs, be sure to adjust display settings to "More Space".
 See the [image](#what-does-the-environment-look-like) further down this page.